Why should English teachers move into Business English training?

 Course length, dates & times

 This 60-hour course is self-paced.
 You have up to six months to complete the course, although we do recommend that you work through one unit per week (6 hours).
 Much of the interaction takes place in online forums.
 Participants can log in and work through each unit at any time.
-You will have regular contact and feedback with a highly experienced, Trinity qualified Business English tutor.
+You will have regular contact and feedback with a highly experienced, Trinity-qualified Business English tutor.

 !!
-SPECIAL OFFERS !!
+SPECIAL OFFER !!

 Register for both Teaching Business English and Online Course Delivery